Teaching models to write kernels; dataset, training, and honest results

 - static checks: grep for

-@triton.jit,tl.load, masked stores. fast signal. - token overlap: for translation pairs, measure how much the output matches reference. coarse but works.
+@triton.jit,tl.load, masked stores. fast signal. - token overlap: for translation pairs, measure how much the output matches reference.

 - human read: i read ~100 outputs. catches weird patterns machines miss.